osmandapp/osmandapp.github.io/README.md

-OsmAnd WEB SITE and API
+DEPRECATED OsmAnd WEB SITE and API
 =============================

 This project represents web content for OsmAnd web site https://osmand.net and api.